georgemarsh1809/GlobalTask/README.md

 ### 🤖 Use of GenAI:

-I used ChatGPT Plus to speed up small aspects of the project workflow, for example;
+I used ChatGPT Plus to speed up some aspects of the project workflow, including;

 -   General debugging/syntax validation
 -   Key info extraction from ASA CAP Code due to large file size.
 Relevant